Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 annotation_transfer
 -----------

-``annotation transfer`` is the subcommand for transfer the annotation from reference genome to target genome.
+``annotation transfer`` is the subcommand for transfering the annotation from reference genome to target genome.
 In this module, we use `PAGIT and RATT <http://www.sanger.ac.uk/resources/software/pagit/>`_ to achieve it.
 The similarity of reference genome and target genome should be closed.
 Or it will influence the final results.